arifBurakDemiray/server-client-chat/README.txt

 To build and run the server/client applications,

-Extract zipped 250201022_hw4.zip folder.
+Extract zipped 250201022_FinalProject.zip folder.

 Then go into it with 'cd' function.

-Create a folder named build with 'mkdir build'
+Create a folder named 'build' with 'mkdir build'

 If you do not have cmake, make sure that you have it